 - to analyse and improve the operation of our website and to analyse your website engagement

-Target Ovarian Cancer does not share sensitive personal information you provide to us with anyone, except in exceptional circumstances to comply with the nurses’ code of professional conduct or where legally required, for example where someone reports serious self-harm or a serious intention of harming someone else.
+Target Ovarian Cancer does not share sensitive personal information you provide to us with anyone, except in exceptional circumstances to comply with the nurses’ code of professional conduct or where legally required.
+For more information please ask us about our Safeguarding Policy.

 If you support us, for example if you make a donation, volunteer, register to fundraise or sign up for an event, we will usually collect: